untangle/mfw_docs/beta.rst

 Step 3 allows you to configure the interfaces.

 .. image:: images/beta/setup_configure_interfaces.png
-    :scale: 40%
+    :scale: 30%

-On the left side you can see the interfaces being configured (for example, Internal lan1) with the configuration Depending on its configuration, you may have additional options on the right side.
+On each row, you can see interfaces (for example, Internal lan1) with their configuration.
+You can click to edit any of the interfaces to change the defaults.
 If one of your interfaces is a WiFi interface, click to edit it, and set up the SSID and password.
 .. image:: images/beta/setup_wifi.png
-    :scale: 40%
+    :scale: 30%

 The defaults are likely the best options.
 The 4 lan (lan1-lan4) ports and the two wifi cards (wlan0-wlan1) are bridged together into your "internal" zone.
 The wan port (labeled "internet" physically) is configured for DHCP and DHCP6, you may configure it statically if DHCP is not available.